DrAtomic/whiteboard_parse/README.md

 You can visualize an image added to this csv by running `python vismnist.py`

 This dataset can (hopefully) be appended to the [mnist dataset](http://yann.lecun.com/exdb/mnist/)

+## TODO
+* before putting the cell into the csv i need to make all the pixels around the parameter zero
+* add a function that deletes the last 100 entries in the csv file in case of bad batch